nandati01/Data-Structure-and-Algorithms/Hashing/Hashing.md

 Sets don't track frequency.
 If you have a set and add the same element 100 times, the first operation will add, but the next 99 would do nothing.

+## Checking for Existence

+One of the most common applications of a hash table or a set is to see if an element exists or not in O(1).
+Since an array needs O(n) time to do this, using a hash map can improve the complexity from O(n^2) to O(n).